akkoro/assemblylift/README.md

 **AssemblyLift wants to take the complexity out of building cloud-native applications.**

 Microservice architecture & containers bring a number of benefits including greater scalability, high fault-tolerance, and faster deployment.
 'Serverless' microservices and functions offer scale-to-zero and per-millisecond billing, with implied economic benefits, without having to manage any kind of server.
-[An explosion of managed cloud services & APIs](https://landscape.cncf.io/) give developers more options than ever to offload infrastructure to a third party.
+[An explosion of managed cloud services & APIs](https://landscape.cncf.io/) give developers more options than ever to delegate to a third party.

 The problem with all of this is that there is now a large number of _things_ -- microservices, functions, data services & APIs, etc.
 -- which all need to communicate and move data across all kinds of boundaries.
 The high surface area this creates becomes